For Nonpublic School Users

 - Educational Entity Master: This is an optional application for nonpublic schools.
 The EEM contains information regarding public and nonpublic educational entities.

 See the CEPI Calendar Page for our master calendar of deadlines and collection dates.

 NPSPR data are used to meet the requirements of school safety legislation.
 Michigan law requires that the Michigan State Police and FBI conduct criminal history checks for all regular and contracted employees hired or assigned by public and nonpublic schools.
 NPSPR data elements collected each year include name, social security number, date of birth and gender.

 - Deadline: NPSPR data are due to CEPI on the first business day in December.

-- The EEM contains information about Michigan's public and nonpublic school facilities, including official identification codes and contact information.
-Other state applications as well as the public use the information in EEM.
+The EEM contains information about Michigan's public and nonpublic school facilities, including official identification codes and contact information.
+Other state applications and the public use EEM information.

 EEM records for nonpublic schools are updated by the nonpublic schools office at the Michigan Department of Education.
-Nonpublic schools have the option of designating one or more authorized users to review/update their own EEM information to ensure that their school records are accurate and up-to-date.
+Nonpublic schools have the option of designating one or more authorized users to review/update their EEM school records to ensure that they are accurate and up-to-date.